ianchak/stati/docs-site/site/glossary.md

 A page marked with `draft: true` in frontmatter, excluded from production builds unless `--include-drafts` is used.

+## Dynamic Attribute Values

+A templating pattern required when embedding dynamic content in HTML attributes.
+Eta doesn't support partial interpolation like mixing static and dynamic text in attributes.
+Instead, use template literals for the entire attribute value, or use `stati.propValue()` for space-separated values like multiple CSS classes.
+See [Dynamic Attribute Values](/core-concepts/templates#dynamic-attribute-values) in the templates documentation.

 ## Collection

 A group of pages in a directory, often with shared layout and navigation (e.g., blog posts, documentation sections).